Ludwig Wüllner: Life

 Born in Münster, Wüllner was the son of the composer and conductor Franz Wüllner and grandson of the philologist Franz Wüllner (1798–1842).
 His mother was Anna, née Ludorff.
 He learned to play the piano and violin at an early age and sang in the choir of the Maximiliansgymnasium, Munich, which he attended in 1876 – among others with Rudolf von Hößlin, Karl Schlösser, Gustav von Schoch and Carl Seitz.
 From 1876 to 1880, he read German studies in Munich and Berlin and received his doctorate in 1881 in Strasbourg with the topic "Das Hrabanische Glossar und die ältesten Bayrischen Sprachdenkmäler.
 A grammatical treatise".
 After further studies in Berlin, he was Privatdozent for German philology at the Royal Theological and Philosophical Academy in Münster (today University of Münster) from 1884 to 1887.
 He performed as a violinist, singer and narrator.

 From 1887, he studied voice (with Benno Stolzenberg), composition (with Gustav Jensen) and piano (with Otto Klauwell) at the Hochschule für Musik und Tanz Köln.
 In one of his first appearances as a concert singer, he sang the tenor part in Beethoven's Ninth Symphony with the Gürzenich Orchestra Cologne conducted by his father in 1888.
 In 1889, he was engaged as an actor at the Meiningen Court Theatre, where he worked until 1895.
-In 1889, Georg II awarded him the title of "Herzoglich Meiningischer Hofschauspieler".
-From 1889, he gave guest performances at the most important German-language theatres in the world, including Deutsches Theater Berlin, Wiener Burgtheater, Prinzregententheater in Munich, the Schauspielhaus in Leipzig and Deutsches Theater in New York.
+In 1889, Georg II, Duke of Saxe-Meiningen, awarded him the title of "Herzoglich Meiningischer Hofschauspieler".
+From 1889, he gave guest performances at the most important German-language theatres in the world, including Deutsches Theater Berlin, Vienna Burgtheater, Prinzregententheater in Munich, the Schauspielhaus in Leipzig and Deutsches Theater in New York.
 Wüllner made his operatic debut in 1896 at Deutsches Nationaltheater in Weimar in the title role of Wagner's Tannhäuser.